Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

 §1.
 Grant holders may enrol on a PhD course.
 In addition, they may undertake other courses in relation to their research, provided this does not jeopardise the completion of the PhD thesis within the term of the fellowship.

 §2.
-The total workload, including both other coursework and duties assigned by their supervisor, shall not exceed 8 hours per week.
+The total workload, including both other coursework and duties assigned by their promotor, shall not exceed 8 hours per week.
 Such duties include: supervision of exercises, practicals, seminars, or administrative or clinical tasks.

 The work load for exercises, practicals or seminars is double-counted.
 One hour worked in the context of such duties is equivalent to a two-hour work load.